Top 10 Best 1920s Fonts for a Timeless Look

 Typography Trick: Use Bifur for initial caps or as a decorative element.
 It’s too quirky for body text, but as an accent, it’s a chef’s kiss.

-This font was designed by Frederic Goudy in 1915 and came into its own during the 1920s.
-It's like a fine whisky – smooth, refined, and gets better with age.
+This font was designed by Frederic Goudy in 1915 and gained popularity during the 1920s.
+It’s like a fine whisky – smooth, refined, and gets better with age.

 Goudy’s Good Points